connectjunkie/homebridge-beoplay/README.md

           "accessory": "Beoplay",
           "name": "Bedroom Speakers",
           "ip": "192.168.x.x",
-          "type": "speaker"
+          "type": "speaker",
+          "mode": "mute"
         }
       ]

 The "type" parameter is optional, and defaults to "speaker".
+The "mode" parameter is optional, and defaults to "mute".
 See the notes below for usage.

 # Notes

+## Type parameter

 The speaker support in HomeKit is limited - only the Mute functionality is supported on a Speaker by default and the  iOS Home app (as of iOS 12) does not support speakers at all.
 Third party HomeKit apps may support speakers and may work for setting volume as well (for example - the [Elgato Eve app](https://apps.apple.com/gb/app/eve-for-homekit/id917695792) works) however you will not be able to control the speaker with Siri.